-- Installation with boiler connection for extra heating on the coldest days, - Management of two heating circuits, - Production of domestic hot water (provided that it is combined with a mixed DHW tank), - Cooling in summer (for underfloor heating-cooling system or fan-convectors). - : These options require the use of additional kits (see chapter "Required accessory" or "Optional equipment").
+- Installation with boiler connection\ for extra heating on the coldest days, - Management of two heating circuits\, - Production of domestic hot water. - Cooling in summer\ (for underfloor heating-cooling system or fan-convectors). - \: These options require the use of additional kits (see chapter "Required accessory" or "Optional equipment").